stephan-strate/teamspeak-league-update/ROADMAP.md

 specific users.
 * **Language support:** The bot speaks your language *(currently en_US and de_DE)*.
 You can contribute and add your translations (*src/lang_en_GB.properties* for example).
+* **Database actuality:** The teamspeak nickname will be updated on every connect, so you can easily identify your users.

 ### Bug Fixes